CH-UICH-UI

 Models (SQL Transformations)

-dbt-style SQL models with dependency resolution, DAG execution, and scheduling
+dbt-compatible SQL models with ref/source/config templating, dependency resolution, DAG execution, tests, and scheduling

 Overview